null

 1. Accuracy and precision in grading.

 2. Clarity in preparation.
-Graders use such language as is easy for the report-holder to read and interpret.
+Graders use such language as it is easy for the report-holder to read and interpret.

 3. The use of cutting-edge patented grading technology.
-The technology is scientifically-driven, thereby ensuring accuracy and consistency each time.
+The technology is scientifically driven, thereby ensuring accuracy and consistency each time.

 4. Up to six security measures that guarantee their authenticity.